What should I serve for Rosh Hashanah?

 Instead of spending the day focused on your own hunger while fasting, work to alleviate hunger within your community.

 From sukkah decorations to menu suggestions, we’ll help you, your family, and your community have a sustainable sukkot this year.

 The New Year of the Trees offers endless possibilities for environmentally-themed programming.
-Download our Haggadah, Leader’s Guide, watch a G!d Cast and more.
+Download our Haggadah, watch a G!d Cast, and much more.

 Sustainable celebration ideas for one of the wackiest holidays in the Jewish calendar, from mishloach manot suggestions to party ideas

 What’s on your seder plate?
 Healthy and sustainable tips for leaving Mitzrayim.

 Indulge in sustainable dairy delights and pick up some great resources for your all-night study this Shavuot!